Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/README.md

 - ms-graph
 - microsoft-identity-web
 - azure-active-directory
-description: "Angular single-page application (SPA) calling .NET Core web API using App Roles and Security Groups to implement Role-Based Access Control (RBAC)"
+description: "An Angular single-page application (SPA) calling a protected Web API and using App Roles and Security Groups to implement Role-Based Access Control (RBAC)"
 urlFragment: "ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups"
 ---

-# Angular single-page application (SPA) calling .NET Core web API using App Roles and Security Groups to implement Role-Based Access Control (RBAC)
+# An Angular single-page application (SPA) calling a protected Web API and using App Roles and Security Groups to implement Role-Based Access Control (RBAC)

-This chapterwise tutorial demonstrates how to use Azure AD **App Roles** and **Security Groups** features to implement **Role-Based Access Control** (RBAC) in your application.
+This chapter-wise tutorial demonstrates how to use Azure AD **App Roles** and **Security Groups** features to implement **Role-Based Access Control** (RBAC) in your application.
 In doing so, it covers how to modify claims in **ID** and **Access** tokens, how to protect restricted routes in your client app, and how to accept only authorized calls in your web API.
 To do so, it uses [Microsoft Authentication Library for Angular (Preview)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular)  (MSAL Angular) obtain and manage tokens securely.

 We recommend you to follow each chapter in a successive order, as the concepts used in later chapters are built on top of the previous ones and explanations may not be repeated.
 Before proceeding to **Chapter 1**, please review the [Prerequisites](#prerequisites) below.